surniaulula/wpsso/readme.txt

 = 8.20.0-dev.3 =

-(2021/01/20) Fixed jQuery document ready event incompatibility with the block editor.
+(2021/01/20) Added support for images in product reviews.
+Fixed jQuery document ready event incompatibility with the block editor.

 = 8.19.4 =